 - The X axis is a full number line with decimal fractions (It certainly has numbers like 1, 2, 3 ... but it also has everything in-between.
 Unlike the Binomial, it has numbers like 2.8, 5.325 and all that).

 - Unlike the Binomial, it is not a discrete distribution.
 As a result, the area under the curve is probability.
-The value on the Y axis has little significance.
+The value on the Y axis has little meaning.

-- For your information, the Gaussian PDF is an equation.
-The illustrations herein were created by using that equation.
+- For your information, the Gaussian PDF is officially defined by an equation.
+The very nice illustrations were created on a spreadsheet by using Gaussian equation.

 - Chapter 4 will explain the math of the Gaussian, and how to use it to solve industrial and historical problems.

 the Weibull distribution is a general purpose Probability Distribution Function that can be applied to a wide range of problems that includes:

 - The severity of Japanese earthquakes (I have not examined US earthquakes)